 Visit the Park

-Bergen Rocks is open to the public in spring through fall.
+Bergen Rocks is open to the public year round, May to October is the best time to visit.
 Take a virtual tour online, or visit the park in Bergen for a self-guided or artist-guided tour.
 The park is only 10 mins from Sundre.

-Tour our website and find information for Olds Rocks Sculpture Pathway and Cobbs Block Central Sculpture Exhibit, Sylvan Lake.
+Tour our website and find information for The Highway 27 Sculpture Pathway and Cobbs Block Central Sculpture Exhibit in Sylvan Lake.

 Morton Burke has lived in the Sundre and Bergen area most of his life.
-His interest in sculpting began with ice and snow sculptures on personal and community events.
+His interest in sculpting began with ice and snow sculptures on personal projects and in community events.
 He began working in stone in 2005 when he was invited to participate in a symposium in Okotoks, Alberta.
-Since then, he has participated in 6 international symposia and his sculptures are installed in Vietnam, Russia, Canada, and Korea.
-Wanting to raise interest and tourism around art and sculpture in Alberta, Morton developed the Bergen International Symposium Program in 2008 and has since hosted four events.
+Since then he has participated in 6 international symposia, his sculptures are installed in Vietnam, Russia, Canada, and Korea.
+Wanting to raise interest and tourism around art and sculpture in Alberta, Morton developed the Bergen International Symposium Program in 2008, since then he has since hosted four events.

 Wanting to raise interest and tourism around art and sculpture in Alberta, Morton developed the Bergen International Symposium Program in 2008 and has since hosted four 100% self-funded events on his property in Bergen, Alberta.